 Dr Tapan Sarker (PhD, The Australian National University) is a Senior Lecturer in the Department of International Business and Asian Studies, within the Griffith Business School.
 He is the Deputy Director (Research) at the Griffith Centre for Sustainable Enterprise (of Griffith University) and a member of the University’s Griffith Asia Institute in Brisbane, Australia.
-Tapan Sarker has more than 20 years of teaching, research, administrative and consulting experience in a range of disciplinary areas including university, government, international NGOs and industry sectors.
-Within industry he has worked as a project manager and consultant for leading resource sector companies such as BHP Billiton, Rio Tinto, Mahindra and Mahindra Ltd (India) and Sinarmas Forestry (Indonesia).
-Prior to joining Griffith University, he worked as a Fellow at the Centre for Social Responsibility in Mining at the University of Queensland.
-He was also a co-ordinator of LEAD (Leadership for Environment and Development) Japan program, an international NGO that has played a pioneering role in developing leadership capacity across sectors, and a Visiting Fellow at the Centre for Tax and Fiscal Policy Research at Harvard University.
+Tapan Sarker has more than 20 years of teaching, research, administrative and consulting experience in a range of areas, including: university, government, international NGOs and industry.
+In the latter, he has worked as a project manager and consultant for leading resource sector companies such as: BHP Billiton, Rio Tinto, Mahindra and Mahindra Ltd (India) and Sinarmas Forestry (Indonesia).
+Prior to joining Griffith University, he worked as a Fellow at the Centre for Social Responsibility in Mining, at the University of Queensland.
+He was also a co-ordinator of Leadership for Environment and Development (LEAD), Japan program; an international NGO that has played a pioneering role in developing leadership capacity across sectors.
+He was also a Visiting Fellow at the Centre for Tax and Fiscal Policy Research, at Harvard University.
 Tapan Sarker has publications in the areas of: sustainable growth, business ethics and corporate social responsibility, internal revenue mobilisation and taxation policy, and the political economy of natural resources.
 He has authored/co-authored three books and over 25 journal articles on sustainable growth, climate change and the political economy of natural resources.

 Dr Steven Fish is Professor of Political Science at the University of California, Berkeley.
 He studied for his PhD - at Stanford University - in Political Science.
 He teaches courses at graduate and undergraduate levels, in: general comparative politics, foundations of social theory, regime change and democratization, and politics, society and economy in Eurasia.
-Steven Fish’s research interests include political regimes and regime change, social movements, political parties, constitutional systems and national legislatures, and the sociology of religion.
-He did extensive fieldwork in Eurasia, Eastern Europe, and Southeast Asia, and has also research experience in Western Europe, East Asia, and Latin America.
-He current serves as consultant to U.S. government organizations, including the Department of State and other federal government agencies and as consultant to a variety of international organizations, such as the European Commission for Democracy through Law (the Venice Commission) and the e-Parliament.
-He also serves as commentator in electronic media, including Al-Jazeera English, CCTV, CNN International, CNBC, the BBC, KGO TV San Francisco, KTVU TV Oakland, and KRON TV San Francisco.
+Steven Fish’s research interests include: political regimes and regime change, social movements, political parties, constitutional systems and national legislatures, and the sociology of religion.
+He undertook extensive fieldwork in Eurasia, Eastern Europe, and Southeast Asia, and has also research experience in Western Europe, East Asia, and Latin America.
+He currently serves as consultant to US government organizations including the Department of State (and other federal government agencies) and as consultant to a variety of international organizations, such as the European Commission for Democracy through Law (the Venice Commission) and the e-Parliament.
+He also serves as a commentator in electronic media, including: Al-Jazeera English, CCTV, CNN International, CNBC, the BBC, KGO TV San Francisco, KTVU TV Oakland, and KRON TV San Francisco.
 His articles and books include: Indonesia: Democracy Despite Scarcity (Journal of Democracy), Fighting Reversion: Strong Legislatures as the Key to Bolstering Democracy (in: Nathan J. Brown, ed., The Dynamics of Democratization: Dictatorship, Development, and Diffusion, Baltimore: Johns Hopkins University Press), Failed Democratization (in: Christian W. Haerpfer, Patrick Bernhagen, Ronald F. Inglehart, and Christian Welzel, eds., Democratization, New York: Oxford University Press).